mattcooperdev/Wavey/README.md

 ![Logged in User Nav Bar](assets/screenshots/header.png)

-A secondary user menu is available to users who are logged into the site, users who are not logged in receive a login/register link in its place
+A user menu is available to users who are logged into the site, users who are not logged in receive a login/register link in its place

 ![logged in user nave bar user menu open](assets/screenshots/navbar-login.png)